guardian/mobile-notifications-content/README.md

 ## Deployment

-Deploy the latest build of **mobile-content-notifications-lambda** in [RiffRaff](https://riffraff.gutools.co.uk)  this redeploys the Lambda in the CAPI account.
+Deploy the latest build of **Mobile::mobile-notifications-content** in [RiffRaff](https://riffraff.gutools.co.uk)  this redeploys the Lambda in the CAPI account.
 If you need to redeploy the whole stack you'll need to get access to the CAPI account via [janus](https://janus.gutools.co.uk) go to Cloudformation console and rebuild or create the stack using the cloudformation script in this repo.

 ## Cross account resources